Felix-Raj/swipe-in-swipe-out/README.md

 # iot is only useful with si

 siso -v
-# show a musch as details as possible
+# show as much as details as possible
 ```